-During the 1970's, state and county officials continued to recommend its construction between North Babylon and its proposed terminus in Northport.
+By 1972, the cost of the expressway had risen to $50 million.
+Throughout the 1970s, state and county officials continued to recommend its construction between North Babylon and its proposed terminus in Northport, though officials in the Town of Huntington were less receptive.
 In 1981, the Tri-State Regional Planning Commission called for a downsizing of the NY 231 project as follows:

 Studies should be conducted to determine if an at-grade expressway should be constructed between the Northern State Parkway and NY 25A west of Elmont Road (Suffolk CR 10), in order to relieve congestion and correct safety problems along this north-south corridor.

 Under pressure from residents along the proposed route in the Town of Huntington, state officials formally killed the proposed expressway extension in 1982.
 The NYSDOT sold the rights-of-way for the expressway on a parcel-by-parcel basis between the late 1980s and the late 1990s.

 Paul Sclichtman, frequent contributor to nycroads.com and misc.transport.road, remembered the controversy surrounding this unbuilt highway as follows: